 I thought it would be helpful to explain a little more about the background to APW.
 My name is John Biglin.
 During my time in Suffolk in the mid 1980’s I set up and ran an urban nature conservation project.
 It was one of the first in the country.
 It provided work and training for the long term unemployed.
 A socially worthwhile aim combined with a strong remit to improve the local environment for people and wildlife.

-Anglian Parks and Wildlife is best thought of as a wrapper for all my activities that are not directly for an employer.
-I continue to work directly for employers.
-Usually on short term contracts and part time.
-In between contracts I have been able to pursue my interests and widen the range of activities that are within the overall APW umbrella.
+Anglian Parks and Wildlife is best thought of as a wrapper for all my activities I do when I am not working directly for an employer.
+I usually work on short term part time contracts.
+In between contracts and on days when I am not directly working I have been able to widen the range of activities that are within the overall APW umbrella.

 As an example, over the last few years I have been developing as a semi-professional photographer supplying various microstock agencies.

 During the time of the Covid pandemic when most of my work declined I have been reviewing the services I offer.
 As a result I have significantly reduced my activities and focussed on my core activity of adult environmental education and photography.

 I have a number of new projects I am working on to refresh APW and to keep moving forward with new challenges.
 I am intending to develop a podcast.
 I’m not new to broadcasting having developed the skills during the time I was doing radio shows and now really want to do that again.
 Podcasting seems to be an ideal way forward.